openstack/freezer/README.rst

   --restart-always-level RESTART_ALWAYS_LEVEL
                         Restart the backup from level 0 after n days.
 Valid only if --always-level option if set.
-If --always- level is used together with --remove-older-then, there might be the chance where the initial level 0 will be removed.
+If --always- level is used together with --remove-older-than, there might be the chance where the initial level 0 will be removed.
 Default False (Disabled) --restore-abs-path RESTORE_ABS_PATH